-A typical dish of the Danubian-Alpine cuisine, is part of the Trentino, South Tyrolean, and South East German cuisine, as well as Austrian, Czech, Slovak, Hungarian and Polish cuisine.
+A typical dish of the Danubian-Alpine cuisine is part of the Trentino, South Tyrolean, South East German cuisine, and Austrian, Czech, Slovak, Hungarian and Polish cuisine.

-A first representation of the dumplings can be found in a fresco in the castle chapel of Appiano dating back to around 1180.
+You can find a first representation of the dumplings in a fresco in the castle chapel of Appiano dating back to around 1180.

 From Wikipedia, the free encyclopedia.

 3/4 pound (300 g) day-old white bread, finely diced